Sosik1/react-bank-lp/README.md

 This is a nice looking bank website with smooth scrolling and custom css.
 Created in react.

-Based on a youtube tutorial by Brian Design - Thank you, brian!
+Based on a youtube tutorial by Brian Design - Thank you, Brian!